-Let’s take a basic example of a HTML page:
+Let’s start with a basic example of a HTML page.

 <html> <body> <p>I'm a web page</p> </body> </html>

 We use XPaths to tell a machine what we want to extract from the previous code:

 In that case we indicate the path to the text in the

 p element, which is the direct child of the

 body element, which is the direct child of the

 Check the result here.

 - in our Google Sheet, Let’s paste the few lines of the above code in cell A1

 =IMPORTFROMWEB( A1, "/html/body/p")